-- Most weight loss diets are heavily loaded with fiber.
+- Most weight-loss diets are heavily loaded with fiber.
 Water will make sure your digestive system will easily handle the added fiber workload.

 Science agrees: Drinking more water = weight loss

 After years of every weight-loss idea, from low-fat to zero-carbs (and just about every diet in between) arguing over which approach is best, they all agreed on one thing: "drink more water."
-Now science has weighed in…and agrees that water does help you lose weight.
+Now science has weighed in…and admits that water does help you lose weight.

 Doctors at Berlin's Franz-Volhard Clinical Research Center tracked energy expenditures among seven men and seven women after drinking 17 ounces of water.
 The researchers found that the subjects' metabolic rates (the rate at which calories are burned) increased by 30% for both men and women.

-Here is the exciting thing to remember from this study: the researchers estimated that over the course of a year, a person who increases his water consumption by 1.5 liters a day would burn an extra 17,400 calories, resulting in a weight loss of five pounds.
+Here is the exciting thing to remember from this study: the researchers estimated that throughout a year, a person who increases his water consumption by 1.5 liters a day would burn an extra 17,400 calories, resulting in a weight loss of five pounds.

-Water can even help you make healthy food choices
+Water can even help you make healthy food choices.

-The answer is in the "DUH" category: water wins, hands down - and for more reasons than you might think.
-We know that water is free of sugar, calories and the artificial garbage found in soda and fruit punch.
+The answer is in the "DUH" category: water wins, hands down - and for more reasons, than you might think.
+We know that water is free of sugar, calories, and the artificial garbage found in soda and fruit punch.

-But water has another huge advantage
+But water has another colossal advantage

 Drinking water will encourage you to choose healthier foods…and eat more of them!
 Researchers at the University of Oregon and Michigan State University conducted two studies examining the role of drinks on food choices.

-In the first study, subjects reported that they desired soda with salty, high-calories foods like pizza or chips far more than with raw or cooked vegetables.
+In the first study, subjects reported that they desired soda with salty, high-calorie foods like pizza or chips far more than with raw or cooked vegetables.
 They also said that water, while not always their first choice, went quite well with most foods.

 Children aged three to five in the experiment ate approximately one-third more red peppers or carrots when they were served water, as opposed to a sweetened drink like fruit punch.

 Why these results make perfect sense

 Think about this.
 Most of us form an idea of what foods and drinks "go together" the first time we eat a bag of chips with soda or eat fresh fruit with water.

-If we are going to eat something with it, it makes sense to choose another powerful, sugary, salty or fatty food…foods that are savory and creamy, and won't be overpowered by the soda.
+If we are going to eat something with it, it makes sense to choose another powerful, sugary, salty, or fatty food…foods that are savory and creamy and won't be overpowered by the soda.

 Let water help you kick the soda habit…forever

-As you can imagine from what we have discussed, soda and other sweet drinks can wreck havoc with your health and weight-loss goals.
+As you can imagine from what we have discussed, soda and other sweet drinks can wreak havoc with your health and weight-loss goals.
 Not only are they devoid of nutrients, but they cause us to crave junk foods.

 But don't lose hope.
-In this case, these bad habits are not your fault - and the good news is this: they can be changed, easier than you could ever imagine, by simply substituting water for sweet drinks.
+In this case, these bad habits are not your fault - and the good news is this: they can be changed, easier than you could ever imagine, by merely substituting water for sweet drinks.

-To sum it up, remember this: In addition to the clear, refreshing taste of water, and all of the other incredibly powerful, life-changing health benefits that water delivers (more energy, healthier organs, less joint pain, better digestion), we can add another reason to enjoy water: Healthier eating habits!
+To sum it up, remember this: In addition to the bright, refreshing taste of water, and all of the other incredibly powerful, life-changing health benefits that water delivers (more energy, healthier organs, less joint pain, better digestion), we can add another reason to enjoy water: Healthier eating habits!

 The All-important pH Balance

 Hydrogen is the measure of acidity or alkaline in the body, pH via a number between 0 and 14 measured through blood testing.

 For optimum health, the body's blood chemistry needs to be slightly alkaline, with a pH level ideally between 7.38 and 7.42.
 When the pH level strays too far above or below this level, disease and illness are likely to follow.

 It is possible to become too alkaline (known as alkalosis).
 However, due to the average American diet, a condition called acidosis (too much acid) is far more widespread.

-H20 + CO2 + NaCI = HCI =NaHCO3
+H20 + CO2 + NaCl = HCI =NaHCO3

 Sodium chloride (salt) and Co2 (carbon dioxide) produce hydrochloric acid and sodium bicarbonate.
 The hydrochloric acid goes into the stomach, and then the sodium bicarbonate goes into the bloodstream.

-If we don't have enough sodium bicarbonates in our blood, we have trouble controlling to much acid, which can result in high blood pressure, kidney stones, premature aging, osteoporosis, and many other health problems.
+If we don't have enough sodium bicarbonates in our blood, we have trouble controlling too much acid, which can result in high blood pressure, kidney stones, premature aging, osteoporosis, and many other health problems.

-Since the common American diet consists mainly of acidic foods (meat, dairy products, grains, and sweets) and because of toxins in the environment, most people have an acidic pH level.
+Since the standard American diet consists mainly of acidic foods (meat, dairy products, grains, and sweets) and because of toxins in the environment, most people have an acidic pH level.